enumiton/renum/README.md

 All components make use of the `em`/`rem` units, this means you can easily make any components larger or smaller by changing the `font-size` of the component or its parent.

+There is currently no compiled css file which includes all styles.
+For the time being you'll need a compiler which can dynamically import the component styles from `components/[name]/style/index.less`.

 ```tsx
 import { Button } from '@enumiton/renum';
 import '@enumiton/renum/es/styles/reset.less';